 Today's world is very far from being united.
 The United Nations, which is the closest we have from a world government, neither has an appropriate structure nor significant authority.
 In reality, the world consists of a couple hundred of competing countries.
 Several of these countries are themselves federations divided in even more federated states (sometimes called provinces) each having some sovereign power.
 Only 3 of the 10 largest countries (by area) are unitary states.

-A world government enables a better definition of property, and prevention of bottom-racing.
+Reducing the number of states enables a better definition of property, and prevention of bottom-racing.
 These improvements allow an elimination or reduction of negative externalities.
-A world government also provides the best context for production of public goods.
+Larger governments also provide the best context for production of public goods.

 It is not clear whether the world is getting more united, but if so, the pace of union is much slower than the pace of progress in other areas, and very slow compared to the speed of environmental degradation.